lsnnnnnnnn/ece584/README.md

 python crown.py data1.pth
 ```

-To test your implementation of the HardTanH, you need to execute the command -
+To test your implementation of the HardTanh, you need to execute the command:

 ```
 python crown.py -a hardtanh data1.pth